sciapp/gr-documentation/src/tutorials/windows_and_viewports.rst

 .. image:: images/galapagos_output1.png

 This results in a small blue rectangle where our satellite image is drawn, but it is far too small to work with.
-Instead of using all of earth as our **window**, you can focus on the region shown on the image by using a different set of parameters for `setwindow`:
+Instead of using all of earth as our **window**, you can focus on the region shown on the image by using a different set of parameters for :code:`setwindow`:

 .. code-block:: python